 She married attorney Inghram D. Hook in 1921 just as her practice experienced growth.
 Her husband encouraged her career, a somewhat unusual thing for a man of that time period to do.
 In 1923 she partnered with Eric Douglas Macwilliam Remington to create the Hook and Remington architectural firm.
 It lasted until 1932 when Remington moved to California.

-Often ahead of her time, she has been credited with having designed the first house in Kansas City to have an attached garage as well as the first to have a swimming pool (though it appears that Louis Curtiss may have beat her with a pool at the now-demolished 1899 Rule residence known as Oaklawn).
+Often ahead of her time, she has been credited with having designed the first house in Kansas City to have an attached garage.
+While often credited with Kansas City’s first residential swimming pool it was actually her contemporary, Louis Curtiss, who achieved that distinction with a pool at the now-demolished 1899 Rule residence known as Oaklawn.
 She was also ahead of the pack in her occasional use of salvaged materials in her designs.
 She was fond of designing houses for sloping lots where she took full advantage of the terrain.
 She is said to have been the first in Kansas City to use a poured concrete foundation.
 She led a full and adventurous life, practiced into her 70’s, and lived to the age of 101.

 The house she designed for herself has been on the market, allowing us to admire some rarely-seen interior views of one of her many fascinating and beautiful houses.
 This house will be followed by exterior views of a few other examples of her work.
 Enjoy!